 Your doctor’s detailed notes that indicate any limitations or restrictions are also required.
 Your records should detail any treatments you have undergone and how your condition responded to them.

 You can start the application process online on the SSA's website.
-You can schedule an appointment at your local SSA office to start the application in person as well.
-Because the claims process is complicated, you can benefit significantly by recruiting the help of a disability attorney or advocate.
-A lawyer can greatly improve your odds of being approved for monthly disability benefits.
+You can schedule an appointment at your local Social Security office to start the application in person as well.
+Because the claims process is complicated, you can benefit significantly by recruiting the help of a disability attorney or disability advocate.

 You have a lot to gain from a successful Social Security disability claim.
 A successful claim wouldn’t just mean consistent financial support for your ailment—it would also grant you the kind of stability that you may have been missing out on for years now.